-Homicide is no longer one of the top 15 causes of death, according the Centers for Disease Control and Prevention (“CDC”).
+Homicide is no longer one of the top 15 causes of death, according to the Centers for Disease Control and Prevention (“CDC”).

 Homicide fell off the list for the first time since 1965.
-The number of deaths resulting from pneumonitis, an illness seen primarily in the elderly, have surpassed the number of deaths resulting from homicide.
+The number of deaths resulting from pneumonitis, an illness is seen primarily in the elderly, has surpassed the number of deaths resulting from homicide.
 Pneumonitis occurs when food or vomit goes down the windpipe causing damage to the lungs.
 It is not related to pneumonia.

-The list, released on January 11, shows two major trends worth noting.
+The list, released on January 11, shows two significant trends worth noting.
 First, the murder rate is down, and second, deaths from certain diseases are on the rise as the age of the population increases.

-Other trends worth noting include:
+Other Homicide trends worth noting include:

 - A drop in the infant mortality rate, from 6.39 deaths per 1,000 births to 6.14,